In this 7-minute article we explore the concept of archetypes in general and brand archetypes in particular.

 The book identified 12 archetypes which between them reflect a spectrum of basic consumer needs and motivations.
 They are; The Innocent, Everyman, Hero, Outlaw, Explorer, Creator, Ruler, Magician, Lover, Caregiver, Jester, and Sage.

 The 12 archetypes reflect 4 underlying ‘orientations’ or need states that humans are seeking to attain, as follows;

-- Order; Those motivated providing structure to the world
+- Structure Those motivated to create structure in the world

 - Freedom; Those wishing to provide emotional or intellectual liberty